tirth23/react-testing/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+1. vite uses a wrapper over jest and react-testing-library vitest with that you will be bound to use vitest.
+2. jest is common for the whole js ecosystem and there are sister libraries like : vue testing library, angular testing library , sevelte testing library so once you learn jest and react tetsing library same knowldge can be transferred to othe frameworks as well
+3. React Testing Library: gives you access to VDOM, events.
+React Testing Library focuses primarily on component testing and simulating user interactions with the UI.
+RTL encourages you to write tests that simulate real-world user interactions, such as clicks, typing, and other events, and verifies the UI updates accordingly
+4. JEST: js test runner(to actually run the test) test, describe, expect.
+Jest is a JavaScript testing framework developed by Facebook.
+It is used for unit testing and integration testing across various types of JavaScript codebases.
+Jest can handle unit tests, integration tests, and snapshot tests for any JavaScript code, not limited to React components
+5. React Testing Library is often used with Jest as the test runner.
+Jest handles the execution of the tests, and RTL provides utility functions to render components and simulate user actions in tests.
+6. Jest is also responsible for asserting whether the expected outcome of the test passes or fails, while RTL is used to interact with and query the DOM elements.

 ### `npm run build`

 Builds the app for production to the `build` folder.\